When I tell my friends and family that our whole team is remote, they usually have similar questions:

 From college students to working professionals, Google Docs always come in handy.
 When we are working on website content or preparing materials for Jenn’s keynote, we can work collaboratively and track changes using Google Docs.

 From the spreadsheet formats to simple documents, we can enable sharing so all of our contributors can easily access the content.
 With Google Docs, we can draft content for projects like our case studies and ROI calculator.
-We even use it to create birthday cards and pass it around for people to sign.
+We even use it to create birthday cards and pass them around for people to sign.

 Pros: intuitive, not complicated whatsoever, love the “suggested” editing mode and ability to leave comments

-Cons: best to be used to draft or lay out simple info, no fancy features here
+Cons: best to be used to draft or layout simple info, no fancy features here

 We love using Hubspot because of the way it integrates, organizes, filters sales and marketing data.
 From social media publishing to setting reminders to follow up on potential clients, Hubspot gives us one place to do it all.